As Seen on Newsday.com

-Highly trained technicians conduct a thorough disinfection and sanitizing treatment to mitigate the spread of any pathogens and protect against an assortment of biological threats, such as the flu and other viruses.
+Highly-trained technicians conduct thorough disinfection and sanitizing treatment to mitigate the spread of any pathogens and protect against an assortment of biological threats, such as the flu and other viruses.

 United Water Restoration Group follows all CDC protocols in regard to cleaning areas that might be contaminated, including high-touch surfaces.

 Phil offers his final piece of advice.
 “When you, your family, or your business has a property damage emergency, you want a team of responsive professionals prepared to handle any situation,” he says.
 “Whether it’s to clean up water damage from a broken pipe, remediate mold growth or restore your home from odor, smoke, or fire damage, United Water Restoration Group is always ready to help.”

 His Long Island-based team does much more than just fix damage caused by fire, water, and mold — they also disinfect homes and businesses affected by COVID-19, clean HVAC air duct systems, and provide emergency services for many other things, including indoor oil spills and tree removals, just to name a few.